All Episodes

 He's got a moratorium on drilling in place.

-Uh there is there are market-based solutions.
+There is, there are market-based solutions.

-It's always it's called supply and demand.
+It's always, it's called supply and demand.

-And more oil wherever you have to get it.
+And more oil, wherever you have to get it.

-It's but anyway, this is it doesn't fit his agenda.
+It's but anyway, this is, it doesn't fit his agenda.

 Let's be clear about something else.

-Many of him, many of whom work in the White House.
+These powerful lobbyists, many of whom work for him, many of him, many of whom work in the White House.

 Most powerful lobbyists who he derides here, most of them want bigger government.